-and pizza on a stick!
+and pizza on a stick! (oops, blurry photo!)

-Each tapas is typically on a large toothpick, so that you can eat it with your hands and the waitresses can count how many toothpicks you disposed of, so that she can total your food bill for the night!
+Each tapas in Palamos, Spain was typically on a large toothpick so that you can eat it with your hands.
+The waitresses can count how many toothpicks you disposed of on your plate so that she can total your food bill for the night!
 What a great system!
 I only wish we had tapas in the USA.
-It would be the perfect combination, as you can eat as much or as little as you want, depending on how hungry you are, how much you drink and what your budget is for the night.
-So instead of going out and spending a lot of money on an expensive meal in one restaurant, like we do in the USA, you could go to several places, all within easy walking distance from each other and all with different and fun atmospheres.
+It would be the perfect combination, as you can eat as much or as little as you want, depending on how hungry you are, how much you drink, and what your budget is for the night.
+So instead of going out and spending a lot of money on an expensive meal in one restaurant, as we do in the USA, you could go to several places, all within easy walking distance from each other.
+Each with different and fun atmospheres!
 (Oh, and at half the price!
-This remind me of my 20’s and bar hopping!)
+This reminds me of when I was in my 20’s and bar hopping!)

 They were busy, busy, busy and we barely had enough room for our group and all the other partakers.
 It was a loud and boisterous night.